Karlingas/GameOfLife_Pygame/README.md

 A simple implementation of Conway's Game of Life in Python using Pygame for visualization.

-## Features

-Live Simulation: Watch the cellular automaton evolve in real time.

-Pause & Resume: Control the simulation with a button.

-Interactive Editing: Click on cells to toggle their state (alive/dead).

-Resizable Window: The grid adapts dynamically when resizing the window, keeping the previous state.

 ## Installation

 ## Clone the repository